MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-sign-in.md

 ## Sign out of Power BI service
 When you close or sign out of Power BI, your changes are saved so you can pick up right where you left off.

-To close Power BI, simply close the browser tab where you are working.
+To close Power BI, close the browser tab where you are working.

 ![select the x to close the tab](media/end-user-sign-in/power-bi-close.png)

 If you share a computer, we recommend signing out each time you close Power BI.
 To sign out, from the upper right corner, select your Profile picture, and choose **Sign out**.
-Otherwise, when you are done, simply close the browser tab.
+Otherwise, when you are done, close the browser tab.

 ![profile selected](media/end-user-sign-in/power-bi-sign-out.png)

 ## Troubleshooting and considerations
 - If you've signed up for Power BI as an individual, sign in with the email address you used to sign up.

-- If you use Power BI with more than one account, you will be prompted to select an account from a list, and enter a password, when signing in.
+- Some people use Power BI with more than one account.
+If so, when signing in you will be prompted to select an account from a list.

 ## Next steps
 [View a Power BI app](end-user-app-view.md)